knpuniversity/javascript/knpu/ep4-reactjs/immutable-state.md

 `constructor`. *Everywhere* else, you *must* call `setState()` instead of changing it directly.

-Here's another way to say it: `this.state` should be *immutable*.
+Here's another way to say it: each piece of data on `this.state` should be *immutable*.
 And *that* is the part we're violating.
 It was really subtle!
 First, unlike PHP, in JavaScript arrays are *objects*.
 And so, like all objects, if you modify `repLogs`, that also modifies `this.state.repLogs` because... they're the same object!

 And that's *exactly* what we did when we called `repLogs.push`: this changed, or *mutated*, the `repLogs` key on `this.state`!
 Yep!
 We *changed* the state before